 They may look smaller, but their shape will be more rounded and their form will be perkier so the patient will have a rounder, curvier result.
 For women who have breasts that are larger than they desire, a breast lift surgery can also be performed as part of a breast reduction procedure.

 Tissue is removed when performing a Mastopexy, and this amount can be adjusted to meet the patient’s needs.
-When larger amounts of tissue are removed, this often necessitates the repositioning of the nipple as well, so combining Mastopexy with a breast reduction surgery is often advised.
+When larger amounts of tissue are removed, this often necessitates the repositioning of the nipple as well, so combining a breast lift with a breast reduction surgery is often advised.

 Breast lift surgeries are ideal for women who have sagging or drooping breasts.
 These changes may have been caused by pregnancy, breastfeeding, weight loss, or the natural aging process.

-If you ask about the different types of breast lift surgery, Sydney doctors will mention three main kinds.
+If you ask about the different types of breast lifts Sydney plastic surgeons will mention three main kinds.
 The type of lift you select will also affect the kind of scar that you end up having.

 Your choice of technique will either leave you with a rounded scar, a vertical lollipop scar, or an upside-down t-shaped anchor scar.
 The surgical scar depends on how loose your skin is, and Dr Rizk will help you decide what the best option is for you.
 Dr Rizk advocates the National Law and Australian Health Practitioner Regulation Agency (AHPRA) guidelines that any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.

 Women who are good candidates for breast lift surgery generally want to recapture the size, shape, and contours of their breasts.
-Postpartum decreases in the fat and mammary tissue can affect these traits, as well as the occurrence of breast ptosis.
+Postpartum decreases in the fat and mammary tissue can affect these traits, as well as the occurrence of breast ptosis (sagging).

 Women who are generally in good health, have good skin elasticity, and are non-smokers are good potential patients.
 If you have any serious medical issues like heart conditions, cancer, or infections, you should not undergo a breast lift procedure.
 Further, you should fully understand the risks, have realistic expectations, and be in a good state of mind before undergoing any cosmetic surgery process.